Tetrix ceperoi

 Tetrix ceperoi, Cepero's groundhopper, is a member of the family Tetrigidae and is very similar to common grasshoppers.
-Grasshopper is defined as a "plant eating insect with long hind legs that are used for jumping and for producing a chirping sound".
-However, unlike the common grasshopper, the wings of T. ceperoi extend beyond its pronotum (the upper surface of the first segment of the thorax).
-The front wings have evolved throughout history to be stumps, and the back wings are very well developed.
-Thanks to the front wings only, T. ceperoi is capable of flying.
-Furthermore, T. ceperoi sports wide shoulders while covering its narrow abdomen beneath the pronotum.
-T. ceperoi are classified as Orthoptera, which describes crickets, grasshoppers, and locusts.
-Furthermore, these Orthoptera have incomplete metamorphosis, which also affects sexual dimorphism later.
+Unlike the common grasshopper, the wings of T. ceperoi extend beyond its pronotum (the upper surface of the first segment of the thorax).
+The front wings have evolved throughout history to be stumps, and the back wings are very well developed and capable of flying.
+T. ceperoi sports wide shoulders while covering its narrow abdomen beneath the pronotum.
 T. ceperoi reach an average length of about 10 mm.
 T. ceperoi is a multi-coloured ground dweller with the ability to blend into its surroundings.
-The ability of T. ceperoi to be different colours makes it able to evolve colour schemes better adapted to specific habitats.
-This cryptic nature of their outer layer provides protection from predators as it is able to blend into its surroundings.
-T. ceperoi is diurnal, which means it is solely active in the daytime.
-However, although it is diurnal, it continues to hibernate during a late nymphal instar or later on in life as adults.
+The ability of T. ceperoi to be different colours makes it able to evolve colour schemes better adapted to specific habitats which provides protection from predators.
+T. ceperoi is diurnal but can choose to hibernate during late nymphal instar stages and later on in life as adults.

 Habitat

-T. ceperoi naturally resides in places with a hot climate, in damp and bare areas of land.
-However, due to threatened natural habitats, T. ceperoi also makes a home in dunes along shore lines, and in low and open vegetations.
-It exists across the coasts of the West Mediterranean area, Central Europe, Germany, Southern England and South Wales.
+T. ceperoi naturally resides in warm places, in damp and bare areas of land.
+However, due to threatened natural habitats, T. ceperoi also can also be found living in dunes along shore lines, and in low and open vegetations.
 As T. ceperoi has evolved, it has also become capable of surviving in "floodplains, moist dune slacks, sand pits, drainage ditches or ponds".
-Adult T. ceperoi are skilled swimmers and therefore are not hindered by the large amounts of water in close proximity.
+Adult T. ceperoi are skilled swimmers and therefore are not hindered by the large amounts of water in close proximity in flooded areas.